henry-malinowski/instant-range/README.md

 ## Installation Instructions

-To install and use the instant-range module for Foundry Virtual Tabletop, simply paste the following URL into the **Install System** dialog on the Setup menu of the application.
+To install and use the instant-range module for Foundry Virtual Tabletop, simply paste the following URL into the **Install Module** dialog on the Setup menu of the application.

 `https://raw.githubusercontent.com/henry-malinowski/instant-range/master/module.json`